Barbara Foley: Work

 Foley's book-length studies have been accompanied over the years by a series of articles and anthology contributions that exhibit her concerns as both a scholar and an activist.
 Her attention to developments in China is reflected in critical analyses of politics and economics appearing in Science & Society and Cultural Logic.
 Articles appearing in such journals as Science & Society, Mediations, Biography (journal), Rethinking Marxism, Cultural Logic, Cultural Critique, Genre, American Quarterly, and Comparative Literature display her participation in debates over Post-structuralism, Deconstruction, Marxist theory, Intersectionality, and the connections between race and class.
 Her engagement with politics and the profession is reflected in several interviews—appearing in Dialogues on Cultural Studies, Reconstruction, Workplace, minnesota review, and Mediations—as well as in symposia and review essays featured in World Bank Literature, Contemporary Literature, New England Quarterly, and College Literature.
 Throughout her career, her interest in situating a range of US writers in political and historical context has resulted in readings appearing in such journals as African American Review, Obsidian, Cultural Logic, American Literature, Modern Fiction Studies, PMLA, Genre, and College Literature.

-For a complete listing of Foley's writings as well as direct internet access to her articles and book chapters, see her webpage.